istupakov/onnx-asr/README.md

 * `nemo-conformer-ctc` for NeMo Conformer/FastConformer/Parakeet with CTC decoder
 * `nemo-conformer-rnnt` for NeMo Conformer/FastConformer/Parakeet with RNN-T decoder
 * `nemo-conformer-tdt` for NeMo Conformer/FastConformer/Parakeet with TDT decoder
+* `nemo-conformer-aed` for NeMo Canary with Transformer decoder
 * `kaldi-rnnt` or `vosk` for Kaldi Icefall Zipformer with stateless RNN-T decoder
 * `whisper-ort` for Whisper (exported with [onnxruntime](#openai-whisper-with-onnxruntime-export))
 * `whisper` for Whisper (exported with [optimum](#openai-whisper-with-optimum-export))